 | Verifiable Policy ID? | YES (Database Active) |

-| Accepted by VFS Global? | YES (100% Approval Rate) |
+| Accepted by German Consulates? | YES (100% Compliance) |

 The Danger of "Non-Verifiable" Certificates

 Germany frequently calls insurance providers to check the validity of a Policy ID.
 If you provide a "fake" certificate from a free generator, your application will be rejected under "Reason 9: Information regarding stay was not reliable."
+Our policy gives you a real reservation from recognized providers, ensuring your name appears as "Covered" during embassy checks.

-Why Smart Travelers Choose Us
+Why Smart Travelers Choose Our Insurance

 The German visa process can take 15 to 45 days.
 Buying a full policy for $150 before you even have your visa is high-risk.
-Our $5 dummy insurance allows you to:
+Our $5 insurance allows you to:

-- Fulfill the legal requirement for the interview.
+- Fulfill the legal requirement for the interview

-- Avoid losing $100+ if your appointment is rescheduled.
+- Avoid losing $100+ if your appointment is rescheduled

-- Upgrade to a permanent policy only after the visa is stamped.
+- Upgrade to a permanent policy only after the visa is stamped

 Ready for your German Interview?

-Get Germany Visa Insurance $5
+Get Germany Visa Insurance $5 →